| |

 -

-current interest rates.
-Under a universal life insurance
+interest rates.
+Under a universal life insurance policy,

-policy, the policyholder can increase or decrease his or
+the policyholder can increase or decrease his or her

 policy. top